ninjapiratica/lti-13-platform/NP.Lti13Platform.Core/README.md

 Documentation for all endpoints are available through OpenAPI.
 This is normally configured through Swagger, NSwag or similar.

-To avoid adding these endpoints to a consumer's normal api documents, no 'group' has been given to the endpoints.
-This can be configured and added to the documents you choose.
+A 'group' has been given to all the endpoints.
+This can be used to apply to its own document or add it to an existing document.
 Below is an example using Swagger.
+The group name is found by the value in `NP.Lti13Platform.Core.Constants.OpenApi.GroupName`.

 ```csharp
 builder.Services.AddEndpointsApiExplorer();